vetacode/weather-dashboard/README.md

 <h1 align="center">🌤️ Weather Dashboard</h1>

 <p align="center">
-  <strong>A real-time weather, time, and location dashboard — now available as a Chrome Extension!</strong><br/>
+  <strong>A real-time weather, time, and location dashboard.
+Now available as a Chrome Extension!</strong><br/>
   Track weather conditions, Bitcoin prices, and inspirational quotes right from your browser or desktop.
 </p>